donkirkby/chess-kit/raw_rules/rules.md

 players only learn about their pieces during capture, which slows the pace of the game.

+## Crowded House
+Two teams of two play, with each player moving the pieces of their colour on the left or right half of the board.
+As usual, white moves first, then alternates with black.
+Each king-side player takes the first move for their team, then alternates with their partner.

+In the following example, Walter plays king-side white, Winnie plays queen-side white, Betty plays king-side black, and Bob plays queen-side black.
+Then the play order would be Walter, Betty, Winnie, Bob, Walter, Betty, and so on.

+    r n b q k b n r
+    p p p p p p p p
+    . . . . . . . .
+    . . . . . . . .
+    . . . . . . . .
+    . . . . . . . .
+    P P P P P P P P
+    R N B Q K B N R
+    margins: 3, 0
+    text: 1: Walter, 10.5, 1
+    text: 2: Betty, 10.5, 8
+    text: 3: Winnie, -1.5, 1
+    text: 4: Bob, -1.5, 8

+### Rule changes
+The key rule is that you may only move a piece that either

+* **starts** on your side of the board, or
+* **ends** on your side of the board.

+In this example, Winnie may move any piece that starts or ends on the queen side of the board, shown by the dashed rectangle.
+She may move the bishop as shown by the arrow, because it ends up on the queen side of the board.
+Winnie may not move the bishop to e2, because it would start and end on the king side.

+    r n b q k b n r
+    p p p p . p p p
+    . . . . . . . .
+    . . . . p . . .
+    . . . .
+P . . .
+    . . . . . . . .
+    P P P P .
+P P P
+    R N B Q K B N R
+    arrow: f1, c4, white
+    margins: 3, 0
+    text: 1: Walter, 10.5, 1
+    text: 2: Betty, 10.5, 8
+    text: 3: Winnie, -1.5, 1
+    text: 4: Bob, -1.5, 8
+    rect: 1, 1, 4, 8

+If a player has no pieces on their side and can't move any pieces to their side, they move nothing on that turn.

+The rest of the rule changes flow from whether a piece may be captured immediately.
+A king may move into check or castle out of check, if the next player can't make the capture.
+En passant capture only works if the pawn is captured immediately after its first move.

+### Winning
+Win by check mate, as usual, but remember that the next player on the attacking team has to be able to make the capture.

+### Talking
+This game shouldn't be taken too seriously, so feel free to chat with your partner, but remember that the other team is listening.
+Any discussion should be heard by both teams, so no secret codes or second languages!
+Of course, players should also feel free to ignore their partner's advice.

 ## Chess960
 This is probably the least silly game in the collection; people organize Chess960 tournaments!
 It's still a bit silly, because it takes away the standard